Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 So you can't win either way with B-shares.
 This is why there's stricter regulations and more scrutiny on advisors that sell them.

 Then after the redemption fees go away, advisors will want you to sell that fund and buy another, or buy different classes of shares, or totally different types of products (annuities) so they can get paid again.
 They're supposed to have you sign a form acknowledging that you're paying again, but slick advisers can usually gloss this over and get you to sign off fairly easily.
 The form is to alert compliance people, but rarely does anything happen other than a phone call (maybe saying not to do it again to repeat offenders), especially if the advisor is a big producer.

-Doing this without a good reason stated on the form is a violation of FINRA rules.
-Note that, “so the adviser can get paid again at the investor's expense ASAP” is not a good reason, and it’s what FINRA is looking for (so they can “arrest and charge” the advisor, then conduct an investigation, etc.).
+Doing this without a good reason stated on the form is a violation of Finra rules.
+Note that, "so the adviser can get paid again at the investor's expense ASAP," is not a good reason.

 If you bought the B-share version, then you would avoid paying the initial $500.
 But when you sold, you'd only get $10,260 back, assuming a 1% management fee, 1% 12b-1 fee, and a 5% back-end load.
 This $71 is only a 0.7% difference in the first year, but it grows over time.